How Long Does Coronavirus Stay On Surfaces?

 The final word?
 Remember, keep washing your hands.
 “Respiratory viruses don’t infect through your skin, they infect through your mucous membranes: the eyes, nose, and mouth," Julie Vaishampayan, MD, chairwoman of the public health committee for the Infectious Diseases Society of America, said in an interview in The New York Times.

-That means that being careful about what you touch, keeping your hands away from your face, and washing and sanitizing them frequently can go a long way in keeping you healthy.
+That means that being careful about what you touch, keeping your hands away from your face, and washing and sanitising them frequently can go a long way in keeping you healthy.

 Advertisement